WSTG - Latest

 - On port 901 there is a Samba SWAT web interface.

-- The service on port 1241 is not HTTPS, but is the SSL-wrapped Nessus daemon.
+- The service on port 1241 is not HTTPS, but is the TLS-wrapped Nessus daemon.

 - Port 3690 features an unspecified service (Nmap gives back its fingerprint - here omitted for clarity - together with instructions to submit it for incorporation in the Nmap fingerprint database, provided you know which service it represents).